-All biological samples are safely stored under optimal conditions in our state-of-the-art storage facility of Lifelines, the Lifestore.
+All biosamples are safely stored under optimal conditions in our state-of-the-art storage facility of Lifelines, the Lifestore.
 The Lifestore was build and operates under high quality risk management procedures and has an automated system to organize up to 23 million samples.
-Our biological samples can be used for scientific purposes even after many years of storage.
+Our samples can be used for scientific purposes even after many years of storage.

 The blood samples were collected in different blood tubes, namely citrate, heparine, EDTA, natriumfluoride and serum tubes with and without gel.
 Blood collected in heparine and natriumfluoride tubes have been used for analyses of clinical and haematological parameters, such as LDL/HDL cholesterol, HbA1c and triglycerides.
 The results of these analyses can be requested, but the samples are no longer available.
 The other tubes, such as citrate, serum tubes with and without gel and EDTA-tubes are present in large numbers and can be requested for research purposes.
 From the EDTA-tubes, both plasma and buffycoats were collected.
 The buffycoats were used for DNA isolation with the Qiagen Ultrapure.
 Part of the sample was normalized and stored at 4 °C, while the stock is kept at -80 °C. If DNA samples are requested, concentrations and 260/280 and 260/230 ratios will be joined with a release file.